CYME Power Engineering Software and Solutions

 • Capacitors

 The user can specify the activation time delay, tap changer delay and mechanism delay data of the regulators and LTCs tap changing algorithm in order to prevent unnecessary switching due to voltage fluctuations.
 Time delays are also available for shunt capacitors and switchable shunt banks to specify closing and tripping delays.
+The user also has the option to start the analysis at any moment in time (other than zero) in order to include time-controlled capacitors in the analysis.

-Voltage regulators now have four reset modes: fast, induction disc, delay and delay freeze reset.
+Voltage regulators have four reset modes: fast, induction disc, delay and delay freeze reset.

 Useful links